choksheak/parse-args/README.md

 console.log("Help text = " + argsParser.getHelpText());
 ```

+The main differences between the class-based implementation and the imperative-based approaches are:

+1. The function name to parse arguments is `[instance].parse()` instead of `parseArgs()`.
+2. The `options` object is passed in only once at the constructor, and not passed in at each function.
+3. `setOutputPrinter()` only exists at the global level and not in the ArgsParser class.

 ## Options

 ## Summary

-Thanks for reading this and I hope this small utility meets all your command-line parsing needs! 😸
+Thanks for reading this and I hope this small utility meets all your command-line parsing needs!
+If not, please feel free to drop me an email at choksheak@gmail.com. 😸